tldr-pages/tldr/pages/common/pssh.md

 > Parallel SSH program.

-- Run a command on two hosts to print the current date on each server inline:
+- Run a command on two hosts, and print its output on each server inline:

 `pssh -i -H "{{host1}} {{host2}}" {{echo "foo"}}`